NikhilNarayana/FRC-YouTube-Uploader/README.md

 ![alt text](https://i.imgur.com/atKajjXl.png)

 ##### Output
-This will display any information you need to know about an ongoing upload, the same info will be written to the command prompt as a backup.
-It is currently set to auto scroll to the bottom, but if you hit an infinite loop you can toggle the auto scrolling with the button shown.
+This will display any information you need to know about an ongoing upload, the same info will be written to the command prompt as a backup and any errors will be written to a file in your root user directory.
+It is currently set to auto scroll to the bottom, but if you hit an infinite loop you can toggle the auto scrolling with the button.

 ##### Queue
-The queue lets you hit submit a bunch of times to queue up jobs that can't be done with one submission such as all of qualifications and all of quarterfinals.
-The queue goes in the order you hit submit so don't worry about fixing your playlists afterwards.
-The top most item in the queue is the one being worked on.
+The queue shows upcoming uploads with the top most item being the currently uploaded match.

 Double clicking on a row in the Queue will remove it from the Queue.
 Be careful because you can't undo it unless you resubmit a new job.